mmahesh09/PseudoFY/README.md

 # PseudoFY

 PseudoFY is a web application that transforms source code into human-readable pseudocode.
-It's designed to help developers, students, and educators understand the logic behind the code easily.
+It's designed to help developers, students, and educators easily understand the code's logic.

 ## Features